 Take a ride on a San Francisco cable car.
 Have brunch at one of the city’s hot spots, such as Nopa (reserve ahead).
 Check out the colorful streets of Chinatown.
 Enjoy artisanal foods at the Ferry Building.
 Climb to the top of Coit Tower or drive to the top of Twin Peaks for fabulous views over the city.

 And if you’ve covered everything you want in the city, take a day trip to the Napa Valley, or spend some time among the redwoods at the Muir Woods National Monument (you’ll need to make a reservation in advance).
+You have a wide choice of day and weekend trips from San Francisco if you plan to spend a few days here.

 Looking to rent a car for your California Coast road trip?
 We always use RentalCars.com: they offer great deals and choices across rental car providers, and help you get no-fee or low-fee rentals if your pick-up and drop-off points are different.
 Compare prices and get your car here!